meteor/guide/content/methods.md

   // there is a client side error it is never called on the server
   // Validation error has the data structure above attached });

+// Available on the server only myMethod.callWithUserId(userId, {
+  name: "Hello",
+  content: "Stuff"
+}, callback);
 ```

 1. Definitely solves client-side realtime validation via `getValidationErrors` - and you can do it per-field if you need to